anyesu/readme/readme/2-getting-started.md

 ## Getting Started (quick)

 This getting started guide is super quick!
-Follow these two steps and you will have turned your boring readme into a pretty one.
+Follow these two steps, and you will have turned your boring readme into a pretty one.

 1. Rename your current `README.md` file to `blueprint.md`.
 2. Run `npx [[ ids.npm ]] generate`